fum-cs/ads/ADS.md

 description: Listing of course modules and topics.
 ---

-## <a name="Main-TextBooks"></a>Main TextBook:
+## <a name="Main-TextBooks"></a>Main TextBooks:

-* [Data Mining and Analysis: Fundamental Concepts and Algorithms](http://www.dataminingbook.info/pmwiki.php/Main/BookResources) by Mohammed J. Zaki and Wagner Meira Jr. (Data Mining & Analysis)
+* [Data Mining and Analysis: Fundamental Concepts and Algorithms](https://dataminingbook.info/) by Mohammed J. Zaki and Wagner Meira Jr. (Data Mining & Analysis)
+* [All Of Statistics: A Concise Course In Statistical Inference](https://egrcc.github.io/docs/math/all-of-statistics.pdf) by Larry Wassennan (All Of Statistics)

 ## 1402/07/08
 ### <a name="L1"></a>Introduction to Data Science